decoybuilder/profit_tracker/README.md

 A tool that takes an excel spreadsheet of transactions and returns profit metric about the portfolio including realised, unrealised, returns above market, etc.

 ## User requirements
-The use requires an excel
+The use requires an excel spreadsheet with the date, volume, price and brokerage